orlandocarnate/Speak-n-Spell-Game/README.md

 # Word-Guess-Game

-### Overview

-In this assignment, you'll create one of two possible computer games: Word Guess or Psychic.
-These apps will run in the browser, and feature dynamically updated HTML and CSS powered by your JavaScript code.

 ## Speak N Spell Style Word Game
-My version of the Word Guess Game is based on the old Speak N Spell electronic game.
+This is my JavaScript version of the old Speak N Spell electronic game.

 ## How to Play
 Press PLAY to start.
 The player presses a key and will determine if it is in the word or not.